 - Kotor Old Town (free time to climb the mountain to St. John Fortress)

-Get Your Guide is a budget tour company with a highly rated day tour leaving from Dubrovnik, including everything apart from lunch and drinks.
+Get Your Guide is a tour booking agency with a highly rated day tours leaving from Dubrovnik.
 It visits Perast, Kotor (tour of old town plus free time), Budva (explore Budva old town by yourself) and St. Stefan Peninsula with the opportunity to take a boat trip from Perast to Our Lady of the Rocks Island (as an extra) – Read All About It here.

 Get Your Guide also offer a highly-rated speed boat trip from Perast to Our Lady of the Rocks. – Read About it here.